grnet/snf-image/docs/architecture.rst

 The snf-image-helper component runs inside a specific environment, which is created and ensured by snf-image:

- * The VM features a virtual floppy, containing an ext2 filesystem with all parameters needed for image customization.
+ * The VM features a virtual floppy, containing an ext2 file system with all parameters needed for image customization.
- * The hard disk provided by Ganeti that we want to deploy and customize is accessible as the first virtio hard disk.
+ * The hard disk provided by Ganeti that we want to deploy and customize is accessible as the first VirtIO hard disk.
  * All kernel/console output is redirected to the first virtual serial console, and eventually finds its way into the OS definition log files that Ganeti maintains.